MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 ---
 title: Aggregations
-description: Learn the aggregations you can use in custom metrics in minit.
+description: Learn about the aggregations you can use in custom metrics in minit.
 author: maslejka
 contributors:
   - maslejka